hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 ------------------------------------
 If you are using the background-gradient mixin for the body tag, then IE will apply the same gradient to the body tags within the iframes.
-To work around this bug, set a new background gradient for it that will go from white to white:
+To work around this bug, set a new background gradient only for TinyMCE body that will go from white to white:

     .mceContentBody {
         .background-gradient(#fff, #fff, #fff);